annarider/NanoDA/DataViz/Project5/README.md

 ### Switching Project datasets
 I've decided I need to change datasets because the original company data is far too challenging for an explanatory data visualization.

+### New design choices
+- Based on feedback, I removed the y-axis entirely because the percentages were not adding new useful information and was even distracting for one person.
+I also got rid of the gridlines in the chart because they also didn't add much information.
+- I chose a stacked bar chart because it is easy for users' eyes to understand 3 different variables in the data (baseball stat, handedness, average value of baseball stat).
+- The tooltip was very important for ensuring readers understand the information being conveyed.
+The tooltip may look simple now but the simplicity actually took more work and effort than having a lot of information cluttering the tooltip.
+It used to contain a lot more information but I had to find ways to condense it to the most useful information while still containing the important facts.
+- The tooltip is also highly formatted to show units, spell out entire abbreviation, etc which didn't exist in the original data.

 # Feedback